Is the GMAT Official Guide Enough?

 The Official Guide Isn’t Set Up to Support Optimal Practice

 Effective GMAT practice is not just any practice.
 Effective GMAT practice involves working on one topic at a time to develop strong skills in each topic.
 It may also involve using strategies specifically designed to drive up your GMAT score.
-For instance, TTP students practice using the TTP Streaks Method, which involves getting questions in a topic correct in long streaks.
+For instance, TTP students practice using the TTP Streaks Method, which involves getting questions correct in long streaks.

-The thing is, the questions in the Official Guide aren’t categorized into the many topics that GMAT students normally focus on.
+The thing is, the questions in the Official Guide aren’t categorized into the many topics that GMAT students normally study.
 Also, in some topics, the Official Guide doesn’t have many questions.
 So, the Official Guide is not set up to support thorough, topic-focused practice.
 Meanwhile, only a fraction of the practice questions in the Official Guide are relatively high in difficulty.
 So, students aiming for high GMAT scores won’t get much relevant practice using only Official Guide questions.

 KEY FACT: